Deterministic Underlying States are incompatible with a Counterfactual account of L\"uders' rule

 State-updating underlying-state models are inherently Kochen-Specker noncontextual \cite{abramsky2011sheaf,amaral2018graph} and Bell-local \cite{bell1964epr,brunner2014bell}.
 This means that, if $\vec{A} \equiv (\hat{A}_{1},\dots,\hat{A}_{m})$ are pairwise compatible, then, for any $\vec{\af} \equiv (\af_{1},\dots,\af_{m}) \in \prod_{i=1}^{m}\sigma(\hat{A}_{i})$ and any state $\psi$,

 in which,

 (clearly, $P_{\psi}[\hat{A}_{i}= \cdot \ |\hat{A}_{1}=\af_{1},\dots,\hat{A}_{i-1}=\af_{i-1}]$ denotes the distribution of $\hat{A}_{i}$ in the state $(T_{[\hat{A}_{i-1}=\af_{i-1}]} \circ \dots \circ T_{[\hat{A}_{1}=\af_{1}]})(\psi)$).
 Eq.~(\ref{eq:jointDistributionModelM}) follow from straightforward calculations, as shown e.g., in Ref.~\cite{Tezzin2025Update} (in which it is also proved that state-updating models satisfy Fine's consistency condition \cite{fine1982commutingObservables}).
-In particular, it follows from our analysis of the state update mechanism that contextual deterministic underlying-state models are inconsistent with the canonical postulates of quantum mechanics (which include the collapse postulate).
+In particular, according to the counterfactual account of L\"uders' rule, contextual deterministic underlying-state models are inconsistent with the canonical postulates of quantum mechanics (which include the collapse postulate).

 The view that L\"uders' rule assigns states to \textit{post-measurement states} is particularly popular in the contemporary quantum foundations community, largely due to the influence of quantum information theory \cite{nielsen2000quantum} and the prevalence of operational approaches in the field.
 This view permeates longstanding debates about the assumptions of ``ideal measurements'', attempts to reconstruct quantum mechanics, and discussions related to hidden variables \cite{nielsen2000quantum, Hindlycke2022ConOntologicalModel, spekkens2007toy, spekkens2005contextuality, budroni2022contextualityReview}.
 As shown in Ref.~\cite{tezzin2025phdThesis}, the alternative proposed here —-- which agrees with multiple perspectives on quantum mechanics \cite{nakamura1962neumann, bub1977conditionalization, earman2019conditionalization, mermin2022noProblem,muller2023six} --- can shed light on important topics in quantum foundations, extending beyond the problem of hidden variables.